 2015 EU VAT changes to electronic B2C services

-On the 1 January 2015 there will be major changes to the VAT rules on the sale of digital services to EU consumers by EU businesses.
-The change will include a shift in the place of supply rules from the country of the supplier to the country of the consumer – which may mean using different countries’ VAT rates and rules.
-There will also be a new, simplified procedure (‘MOSS’) for reporting VAT through a single web portal for all countries they are selling into.
+On the 1 January 2015 the EU implemented major changes to the VAT rules on the sale of digital services to EU consumers by EU businesses.
+The changes included a shift in the place of supply rules from the country of the supplier to the country of the consumer – which may mean using different countries’ VAT rates and rules.
+There was also be a new, simplified procedure (‘MOSS’) for reporting VAT through a single web portal for all countries they are selling into.

 Which sectors affected by 2015 VAT changes

-The new rules will apply to telecoms, broadcast and electronic services supplied within the EU to consumers.
+The new rules apply to telecoms, broadcast and electronic services supplied within the EU to consumers.

 The European Union includes the following services within this definition: